inkline/inkline.io/README.md

 2. From the root directory, run `npm run dev` in the command line.
 3. Open `http://localhost:3000` in your browser.

+## Release

+1. Tag the release as latest with `git tag -af latest -m "Latest"`
+2. Push the latest tag with `git push -f origin latest`

 ## Creator

 ### Alex Grozav